I have to admit that, until sometime in 1999, I thought one needed a Windows or Unix or Linux system to connect with the

 They also brought support for \uhhhh sequences and itag= 36, 38, 4x, 8x, and 10x video properties.
 These turned up in YouTube's Web pages over the period from early in 2011 to the middle of 2012.

 During the year ending in July 2013, YouTube made several major changes in their videoplayback URLs.
 First, they introduced a lot of new video types.
-For a total of 38, that I now know of.
-Eighteen of the new video types each contain only a single audio or video stream!
+For a total of 39, that I now know of.
+Nineteen of the new video types each contain only a single audio or video stream!
 This is in contrast with all of YouTube's earlier video types, which are talkies and contain both an audio and a video stream.
 For most of the YouTube audience, the new types are a joke.
 Right?
 But, YouTube seems to be really serious about them.
 Together with something we've read, this observation has a sinister implication.
 Perhaps YouTube is preparing to offer only audio only and video only videos?
-From the start, their "player app" will know how to combine an audio only and video only pair of files to make a talkie.
+From the start, their "player app" will know how to combine an Audio Only (AO) and Video Only (VO) pair of files to make a talkie.
 But, other players, such as MPLAYER, might be expected to require a year or more to catch up.
 I hope this suspicion turns out to be wrong!

 The past year has also brought a lot of new obfuscations.
 Too many to list here.
-YTCrack versions 0.16b, 0.21b, 0.24b, and now 0.27b have been released in an effort to keep up.
+YTCrack versions 0.16b, 0.21b, 0.24b, 0.27b, and now 0.28b have been released in an effort to keep up.
 YouTube's latest obfuscations demonstrate that they are able to play hard ball.
-But, so far, except in the case of their "vevo" videos, they have used their toughest obfuscations in a limited and apparently random way.
-So that it remains practical to simply get another copy of YouTube's Web page, for a video, when an obfuscation that YTCrack version 0.27b can't handle turns up.
+But, so far, except in the case of their "vevo" videos, they have used their toughest obfuscations in a restrained and apparently random way.
+So that it remains practical to simply get another copy of YouTube's Web page, for a video, when an obfuscation that YTCrack version 0.28b can't handle turns up.
 Again, we can hope that YouTube won't be upping their pressure in this area.